tholman/console-fright-night/readme.md

 ## Console Fright Night

-Give someone an Audio fright... or welcome, when they open the web inspector/console on your website.
+Give someone an Audio fright... or welcome, when they open the web inspector/console on your website. (using safari/chrome ... sorry!)

 #### Instructions